-Academic Dishonesty: Any incident of academic dishonesty will be dealt with in accordance with college policy and the Student Handbook.
+ACADEMIC DISHONESTY: Any incident of academic dishonesty will be dealt with in accordance with college policy and the Student Handbook.
 Academic dishonesty - such as cheating on exams is an extremely serious offense and will result in a grade of zero on that exam and the student will be referred to the Office of Student Conduct for the appropriate disciplinary action.

-Student Concerns: If you have any questions or concerns about any aspect of this course, please contact me using the contact information previously provided.
-If, after discussing your concern with me, you continue to have questions, please contact Dr. Paul Boyd, Fine Arts Department Chair at 409.933.8342 pboyd@com.edu.
+CONCERNS/QUESTIONS STATEMENT: If you have any questions or concerns about any aspect of this course, please contact me using the contact information previously provided.
+If, after discussing your concern with me, you continue to have questions, please contact Dr. Paul Boyd, Fine Arts Department Chair at 409.933.8342 or pboyd@com.edu.